 - Clean design: Signing up and navigating PointClub is a breeze.
 There are several ways to register, very little fluff to distract you, and doesn’t feel outdated.

 With the good, comes with the bad.
 These are some aspects that we found to be drawbacks of using PointClub.

 - Wait time for points: You can be waiting upwards to several weeks to get the points you generated from completing surveys.
 This heavily delays when you’re able to cash out or get gift cards.
 Several other platforms we’ve reviewed instantly reward points, so this is a noticeable disadvantage.

 - Weak customer service: They say that customer service is half of your product.
 In PointClub’s case, they aren’t doing too well.
 Many reviews online have stated that they experienced slow response time and didn’t receive much help.
 Although, PointClub has publicly responded too many complaints in a positive manner.

 - Qualification difficulty: Qualifying for a survey is half of the battle.
 We found along with other user reports that qualification can be difficult.
 If you don’t even make it into the survey, how are you supposed to earn points?

 Wrapping up our PointClub review

 Our PointClub review found several good things to say about PointClub, but there are negatives, too.
 On the plus side, signing up is much easier than some other survey websites.
 It’s instant, and they even give you extra points for confirming your email.

-Plenty of surveys will pop up on your dash, which is nicely designed and we believe to make the overall experience more pleasant.
+Plenty of surveys will pop up on your dashboard, which is nicely designed and we believe to make the overall experience more pleasant.
 Surveys award hundreds or thousands of points, which makes getting to rewards quick.
 Unfortunately, the fact that you have to wait weeks to receive points is not good.